Reviewed by Suzanne Angeo (Member, American Theatre Critics Association)

 Although the story is so well-known, and nearly ubiquitous this time of year ever since it was first published in 1843, “A Christmas Carol” by Charles Dickens remains an important and culturally relevant work.
 The timeless themes explored in this tale – charity for the poor, the treatment of children, love of home and family, hope and forgiveness – have become a central part of the Christmas celebration.

-Thomas D. Mahard offers us the ideal Scrooge, a pathologically greedy and unpleasant character with a very interesting way of counting pound notes.
-If this miserly old man could reveal just a small glimpse of the person he once was long ago, a person who loved and had compassion, would it be easier to believe he could find redemption with the help of four ghostly companions?
-Or could the message be that there’s hope for everyone, no matter how repulsive, as long as someone still living believes in them?
+In his 37th performance, Thomas D. Mahard returns as the ideal Scrooge.
+He’s a man who lives a haunted, joyless existence, a pathologically greedy and unpleasant character.
+Can he find redemption with the help of four ghostly messengers?
+Or is Dickens telling us there is hope for everyone, no matter how far they’ve fallen, as long as someone still living believes in them?
 Aside from pondering the metaphysical, it’s fun to watch Mahard interact with the other characters, even if we know what’s coming.

-Played by Grant Cleaveland, Scrooge’s good-natured nephew Fred offers a cheerful contrast to his grouchy uncle.
-Scrooge’s dear departed business partner, Jacob Marley (in a brief but impressive turn by Jeff Thomakos), makes a dramatic entrance though a trap door, bound by heavy chains, accompanied by a riff of heavy metal music and a blast of smoke from the depths of you-know-where.
+Played by Antonio Vettraino, Scrooge’s good-natured nephew Fred offers a relentlessly cheerful contrast to his grouchy uncle.
+Scrooge’s dear departed business partner, Jacob Marley (in a brief but impressive turn by Anthony Guest), makes a dramatic entrance though a trap door, bound by heavy chains, accompanied by a riff of heavy metal music and a blast of smoke from the depths of you-know-where.
 He’s on a mission to save old Scrooge from a similar fate.

-Mysterious black umbrellas (one of many unusual touches throughout the show) herald the arrival of Scott Anthony Joy as the towering, ominous Spirit of Christmas Future.
-This spirit means business, and no humbug.
+Tolling bells and a crowd of mysterious people wielding black umbrellas, one of many unusual touches throughout the show, herald the arrival of Jacob Lipski as the towering, ominous Spirit of Christmas Future.
+If Scrooge’s tombstone is any indication, this spirit means business, and no humbug.

-Gorgeous costumes by Mary Pettinato lend the perfect period touch.
-Peter Hicks has created a massive, amazingly versatile rotating set that, combined with lighting by Reid Johnson, transports you to early 19th-century London.
+Lovely costumes by Mary Pettinato lend the perfect early Victorian touch.
+Peter W. Hicks has created a massive, amazingly versatile rotating set that, combined with lighting by Reid G. Johnson, and sound design by Mike Duncan, transports you to Dickensian London.

-Terry Carpenter’s direction is supple and sure-footed; he’s been involved with the show at Meadow Brook for most of its 39 performances as either director or stage manager.
+Terry W. Carpenter’s direction is solid and well-practiced; he’s been involved with the show at Meadow Brook for most of its 41 performances as either director or stage manager.
 He’s also working with great material.
 The original adaptation and staging by Charles Nolte, a 30-plus-year veteran of Meadow Brook, is graced with wit and affection.
-There are many surprises, including a fiddler, some lively dance numbers (choreographer Jan Puffer) and general merrymaking that lend a festive sparkle.
-Other creative touches include original use of music and sound effects.
+There are some lively dance numbers (with original choreography by Jan Puffer) and general onstage merrymaking that lends a festive sparkle.
+Other creative touches include original use of music and sound effects, and other bits of stagecraft that set this production apart from previous years.
+But, an observation: Some of the child actors in key roles were difficult or impossible to hear in the back rows, so perhaps put mikes on the tykes?

-Be sure to arrive at least 30 minutes before curtain so you can catch the excellent a cappella choral group under the direction of Stacy White, with arrangements by Caitlin Burke.
-They’re all dressed to the nines in period costumes, singing traditional Christmas carols and engaging the audience.
-When the curtain rises, they merge with their fellow Londoners onstage in a seamless transition to begin the play.
+Note: Be sure to arrive at least 30 minutes before curtain so you can catch the excellent a cappella choral group under the direction of CT Hollis, with arrangements by Caitlin Burke.
+They’re all dressed to the nines in period costumes, singing traditional Christmas carols and interacting with the audience, encouraging us to sing along.
+Then, when the curtain rises, they join their fellow Londoners onstage in a seamless transition to begin the play.

 Where: Meadow Brook Theatre at Wilson Hall